PrestonWest87/darkQuotes/README.md

 ## License

-This software is proprietary and is the intellectual property of **[Your Name]**.
+This software is proprietary and is the intellectual property of **Preston West**.
 All rights are reserved.
-No part of this software, including the source code and documentation, may be reproduced, distributed, or transmitted in any form or by any means—electronic, mechanical, photocopying, recording, or otherwise—without the prior written permission of **[Your Name]**.
+No part of this software, including the source code and documentation, may be reproduced, distributed, or transmitted in any form or by any means—electronic, mechanical, photocopying, recording, or otherwise—without the prior written permission of **Preston West**.

 For permission requests, please contact:
-**[Your Name]**
+**Preston West**
-Email: [your.email@example.com]
+Email: prestonwest87@gmail.com

 ### Full Proprietary License Text

 ```
-Copyright (c) [Year] [Your Name]
+Copyright (c) [Year] Preston West

 All Rights Reserved.

 This software and associated documentation files (the "Software") are proprietary
-to [Your Name] and contain confidential information.
+to Preston West and contain confidential information.
 Unauthorized copying,
 reproduction, distribution, or modification of the Software is strictly prohibited.
 Any use, disclosure, or distribution of the Software without prior written consent
-of [Your Name] is strictly prohibited.
+of Preston West is strictly prohibited.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED,
 INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR
 PURPOSE, AND NONINFRINGEMENT.
-IN NO EVENT SHALL [YOUR NAME] BE LIABLE FOR ANY CLAIM,
+IN NO EVENT SHALL Preston West BE LIABLE FOR ANY CLAIM,
 DAMAGES, OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT, OR OTHERWISE,
 ARISING FROM, OUT OF, OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS
 IN THE SOFTWARE.